synchoz/blogging-platform-api/README.md

 A RESTful API built with ASP.NET Core 8 to manage a blogging platform.
 It supports CRUD operations for blogs and their associated tags.

+## Inspiration
+This project was inspired by the [Backend Roadmap](https://roadmap.sh/projects/blogging-platform-api), which provides a comprehensive guide for building a blogging platform API.

 ## Features
 - Get all blogs with search functionality.
 - Get a single blog by ID.